Join millions of Canadians who have already trusted Loans Canada

 How many credit scores do I have?

-Why is my Equifax credit score different from my TransUnion credit score?
+Why is my credit score different on different sites?

 Your credit scores may differ between each credit reporting bureaus because they use different scoring models to calculate credit scores.
 Furthermore, certain lenders may only report to one (or neither) of the bureaus.